February is National Children’s Dental Health Month

 Part of building those healthy habits includes educating your children on the importance of good oral hygiene.
-If you aren’t quite sure how to start, our team here at Advanced Dental Care of Anderson has you covered!
+If you aren’t quite sure how to start, our team here at Advanced Dental Care Indiana has you covered!

 In celebration of National Children’s Dental Health Month, we are going to review some common questions that can help you improve your child’s oral health.

 When should kids start brushing their teeth?

 You can start brushing your child’s teeth when they are between the ages of 1 and 2.
 It’s best to use a soft, child-sized toothbrush.
 At this age, it isn’t necessary to use toothpaste.
 Water will do just fine!
 Just be sure you’re brushing your baby’s teeth at least two times a day for about 2 minutes.